The Tullahassee Creek Indian Cemetery opened for business in 1883 and received its last body in 1912.

 The burial ground is also adjacent to a satellite business, "Torchies," a local bar.
 A sign on its door reads: "No drugs, No gang colors, No bad manners."

 In late 2006 Atwoods Plaza was sold to a group of California investors for $3 million.
-We hope that they're investors with a sense of congruity, and that they'll bring a Creek Nation Bingo into the strip mall, or at least a Halloween store.
+We hoped that they might have a dark sense of humor and bring a Halloween store into the strip mall, but thus far no such luck.